mcmtroffaes/ffmpeg-msvc-nuget/nuget-readme.txt

 https://github.com/mcmtroffaes/ffmpeg-msvc-build/releases

 or simply build ffmpeg yourself using vcpkg.
-If you are interested in maintaining the nuget package, please get in touch.

 FFmpeg is a pure C project, so to use the libraries within your C++ application you must encompass your FFmpeg includes using extern "C".